RJWoodhead/FRC3DP/README.md

 * [CheapShot](CheapShot/CheapShot.md) - a simple shooter with an adjustable hood, with bonus wiffle-ball air-conveyor feeder.
 * [StrongArm](StrongArm/StrongArm.md) - the body-building brother of the CheapArm, it's simpler to build and can easily lift 10kg straight up.

-# Works in Progress

-* CheapThigh - a beefier CheapArm with a different drive mechanism.

 # File Notes

 Included with each design are: